JinXins/CTBU-FV-Dataset/README.md

 Send the `License Agreement.docx` to qinhuafengfeng@163.com.
 The successful applicants will receive the download link for the **CTBU-FV Dataset**(choose one of the two dataset or both).

 ## © Copyright
-All rights of the CTBU-FV Dataset are reserved.
+All rights of the **CTBU-FV Dataset** Dataset are reserved.
 The dataset is only available for academic research and noncommercial purposes.
 Any commercial uses of this database are strictly prohibited.

 ## 💬 Contact Information:
 **👨‍🏫 Head of Laboratory:** **Prof. [Huafeng Qin](https://scholar.google.com/citations?user=5jvXcJ0AAAAJ&hl=zh-CN).**